MMS: FOB Admissions Counselors

 - Apply for your Visa (for non-US students only)

 Interviews are granted by invitation only and are conducted via Skype or in person.
 Once you submit your application, you may be selected for an interview.
 If so, we will notify you by email.
+The notification email is not viewable on mobile phones or other mobile devices.
 Interview invitations are sent out by application round and are often sent on short notice.

 Candidates residing outside of North Carolina, USA, are not expected to come to campus for an interview.
 All interview formats are evaluated equally.
 Interviews are conducted by staff, alumni, and select second-year MBA students who will ask you a variety of questions, including ones about your educational background and personal interests.